Montessori School Of Greater Hartford Photo

-For the 2025 school year, there are 8 private high schools serving 1,492 students in West Hartford, CT.
+For the 2026 school year, there are 8 private high schools serving 1,495 students in West Hartford, CT.

-The top ranked private high schools in West Hartford, CT include Kingswood Oxford School, Intensive Education Academy In, and Northwest Catholic High School.
+The top-ranked private high schools in West Hartford, CT include Intensive Education Academy In, Kingswood Oxford School, and Northwest Catholic High School.

 The average acceptance rate is 85%, which is higher than the Connecticut private high school average acceptance rate of 65%.

-Top Ranked West Hartford Private High Schools (2025)
+Top-Ranked West Hartford Private High Schools (2026)

 School